-This section of the project narrative must clearly identify the measurable outcomes that will result from the project.
+This section of the project narrative must identify the measurable outcomes that will result from the project.
 ACL will not fund any project that does not include measurable outcomes.
-This section should also describe how the project's findings and results will help other state and/or local elder justice programs throughout the nation address the same or similar problems.
-In addition to the discussion in the narrative, this section must include a logic model that shows what activities the applicant will undertake to accomplish the project's goals and objectives, and how the applicant will measure outcomes and success of the overall project (a sample logic model is included in "Section VIII.
-Other Information.").
+This section should also describe how the project's findings and results will help/impact other state and/or local elder justice programs throughout the nation address the same or similar problems.
+Outcomes and project impact should be described in clear and realistic terms, and should be consistent with the objectives and purpose of the project and funding opportunity.
 Measurable outcomes may also be included in the optional work plan grid ("Project Work Plan - Sample Template").

 A "measurable outcome" is a change in the responsiveness or cost-effectiveness of a service delivery system; a new model of support or care that can be replicated; new knowledge; a measurable increase in community awareness; or a measurable increase in quality.
 A measurable outcome could also describe a change in the degree to which consumers exercise autonomous choice over the types of services they receive, or whether they are satisfied with the way a service is delivered.
-A measurable outcome could also be an observable end-result that describes how a particular intervention benefits consumers.
-It demonstrates the functional status, mental well-being, knowledge, skill, attitude, awareness or behavior.
+A measurable outcome could also be an observable end result that describes how a particular intervention benefits consumers.
+It demonstrates the functional status, mental well-being, knowledge, skill, attitude, awareness, or behavior.
 A measurable outcome is not a measurable "output", such as: the number of clients served; the number of training sessions held; or the number of service units provided.

-You should keep the focus of this section on describing what outcomes will be produced by the project.
-You should use the Evaluation section below to describe how the outcomes will be measured and reported.
+Please Note: You should keep the focus of this section on describing what outcomes and what impact will be produced by the project.
+You should use the "Evaluation" section below to describe how the outcomes will be measured and reported.